Insight: How To Mount Linux Partitions From Windows

-Ext2Fsd is a open source Windows system driver for the Ext2, Ext3, and Ext4 file systems.
+Ext2Fsd is an open-source Windows system driver for the Ext2, Ext3, and Ext4 file systems.
 Download the setup file and install it in your system.

 After completing setup, you will see something like below displaying the partition details.
-You will see EXT file system along with other.
+You will see the EXT file system along with others.

 Ext2explore is another software to access Linux partition from Windows.
 It’s a simple tool without any advanced features.
 It only works for Ext4, Ext3, and Ext2 partitions.
 It’s a lightweight tool as you don’t need to install it in your system.
 You can just download the .exe file and run it with administrative privilege.

-Linux Reader is an another freeware tool to access Linux drive in Windows.
+Linux Reader is another freeware tool to access Linux drive in Windows.
 Along with EXT file systems, It supports ReiserFS and Apple’s HFS and HFS+ file systems.
-You can only read the Linux drive from this tool as you are not allowed to perform other task then reading.
+You can only read the Linux drive from this tool as you are not allowed to perform another task than reading.